tgiachett/TextAPIary/docs/README.md

 *Developers: Install the latest chai and mocha devdepencies and then type mocha in your CLI to see pass/fail test results.*

-### Break down into end to end tests

-### And coding style tests

 ## Use/Deployment

-*Add additional notes about how to deploy this on a live system TEXT COMMANDS
-POST, TEXT, [TAG]
+SMS COMMANDS
+Post, "[ENTRY]"
-  Creates a text entry in the database with value TEXT with an optional keyword with value TAG GET, ID, IDNUM
+  Creates a text entry in the database with value TEXT with an optional keyword with value TAG Get, id, [IDNUM]
-  Sends SMS back to SMS end-user of entry with id IDNUM PUT, IDNUM, TEXT
+  Retrieve entry and send back to end-user

+Put, [IDNUM], "[ENTRY]"
-  Replaces the text of the entry with the value of TEXT DELETE, IDNUM
+  Replaces the text of the entry with new value of ENTRY

+Delete, [IDNUM]
   Removes the entry with id IDNUM

-HELP
+Help
   displays commands*

-## Built With

-## Contributing

-## Versioning

 ## Authors